094459/newsletter-oss-projects/README.md

 **cdk-notifier**

 [cdk-notifier](https://aws-oss.beachgeek.co.uk/3it) is a lightweight CLI tool to parse a CDK log file and post changes to pull request requests.
 Can be used to get more confidence on approving pull requests because reviewer will be aware of changes done to your environments.
 I am not sure whether this is an old tool, but I have only just found out about it thanks to the blog post from AWS Community Builder, Johannes Konings.
 He put together [Use cdk-notifier to compare changes in pull requests](https://aws-oss.beachgeek.co.uk/3iu) that explains in more details how this works and walks you through using it. (#183)

+**cloudcatalog**

+[cloudcatalog](https://aws-oss.beachgeek.co.uk/3mf) colleague David Boyne has put together another project, that is a fork of one his earlier projects ([EventCatalog](https://dev.to/aws/aws-open-source-news-and-updates-96-ig8)) that provides a similar capability, but this time helping you to document your AWS architecture.
+Check out the README for more details, including an example architecture that was documented. (#187)

 **cfn-pipeline**